• Selling Mineral Rights

 • Create a blank slide

-• Drag and drop both screen shots on to the slide (drag the ShaleXP screenshot first)
+• Drag and drop both screenshots onto the slide (drag the ShaleXP screenshot first)

-• Right click on the GIS screenshot and choose Format Picture from the menu
+• Right-click on the GIS screenshot and choose Format Picture from the menu

 • Under Picture, select Transparency and reduce the transparency until you can see the ShaleXP map below the GIS map.